1934 NFL Championship Game

 The 1934 NFL Championship Playoff, popularly remembered as "The Sneakers Game", was the second scheduled National Football League (NFL) championship game.
 Played at the Polo Grounds in New York City on December 9, it was the first title game for the newly created Ed Thorp Memorial Trophy.
-With a remarkable fourth quarter, the New York Giants defeated the Chicago Bears 30–13.
+With a remarkable fourth quarter, the New York Giants defeated the Chicago Bears 30–13, winning their second championship in team history and denying the Bears a three-peat.

 Game summary

 The defending champion Bears entered the game undefeated at 13–0, with an 18-game winning streak.
 The Giants (8–5) won consecutive division titles, but had lost their final regular season game at Philadelphia.
 The Bears were favored to repeat as champions.

 A freezing rain the night before the game froze the Polo Grounds field.
 After Giants end Ray Flaherty remarked to head coach Steve Owen that sneakers would provide better footing on the frozen playing surface, Owen sent his friend Abe Cohen, a tailor who assisted on the Giants sideline, to Manhattan College to get some sneakers.

 The Bears led 10–3 at the half when the Giants switched to the basketball sneakers.
 A Chicago field goal was the only score in the third quarter, extending the lead to ten points.
 Early in the fourth, Giants quarterback Ed Danowski threw a touchdown pass to Ike Frankian to close the score to 13–10.
 (The pass was momentarily intercepted at the Bears' 2-yard line, but Frankian was there to snatch the ball out of the defender's hands.)
 On the next New York drive, running back Ken Strong scored on a 42-yard touchdown run.
 Later Strong had another touchdown run.
 The Giants scored for a final time on Danowski's 9-yard run, a fourth unanswered touchdown.
 New York scored 27 points in the 4th quarter and won 30–13.
 The Giants 27 fourth quarter points in a championship game set an NFL record that still stands today.